 13. Chief Referee has a right to change the categories, format of

-the tournament and the schedule of the matches according to the
+the event and the schedule of the matches according to the number of

 14. Organization Committee has a right to invite any players to the